LaudateCorpus1/BulkyBook/README.md

 - Used Dapper for calling StoredProcedure.
 - Created an empty migration and coded the SP in code and then executed update-database.
 This updated the database with the new Stored Procedures.
 - CRUP operations by calling Stored Procedure was implmented for CoverType Controller.

+- Used Tiny.Cloud website to make our description for product more editable with font formats options.(Bold, Italic etc)